-I’ve been there many times with my son.
-The end of the school day comes and his reply to “What did you do today?” is almost always “Oh, nothing”.
+I’ve been there many times with my son at the end of a school day, when his reply to “What did you do today?” is almost always “Oh, nothing”.

 It can be so frustrating as a parent who genuinely wants to know how their child’s day was.

-In an age where bullying, amongst other things are huge problems in our schools I want to know what’s going on in my children’s lives.
-I don’t want to let that line of communication close.
+In an age where bullying, among other things are huge problems in our schools, I want to know what’s going on in my children’s lives.
+I don’t EVER want to let that line of communication close.

 I feel that my kids will be more open to telling me if something is going wrong at school if they are already comfortable with talking to me about their daily lives.

 One of our family goals year after year is to keep communicating with our kids.
 This means finding ways to communicate even if they aren’t interested in communicating.

 I have questions in mind each day to ask my son when I pick him up from school.
 If he is hesitant to answer I will elaborate on the question or ask something else.

 Sometimes I will take a question and make it relatable to him.
 So instead of “What did you play today at recess?”
 I will ask “Did you play with ______ today?”
 “Did you play on the swings again today?”.

 If you know what your kids interests are at home and at school it makes it easier to get them to talk.
 Of course they will want to talk about the things they love the most.